couchbaselabs/docs-ng/content/sync-gateway/sg-4100-authorize.markdown

 An app server can create a session for a user by sending a POST request to `/dbname/_session`.
 This allows the app server to optionally do its own authentication using the following control flow:

 1. Client sends credentials to your app server.
-2. App server's handler authenticates the credentials however it wants (LDAP, OAuth, ...)
+2. App server's handler authenticates the credentials however it wants (LDAP, OAuth, and so on).
 3. App server sends a POST request with the user name to gateway admin's `/dbname/_session` endpoint.
-4. If the request fails with a 401 status, there is no gateway user account with that name.
-The app server can then create one (also using the admin API) and  repeat the `_session` request.
+4. If the request fails with a 401 status, there is no Sync Gateway user account with that name.
+The app server can then create one (also using the Admin REST API) and  repeat the `_session` request.
 4. The app server adds a `Set-Cookie:` HTTP header to its response to the client, using the session cookie name and value received from the gateway.

 Subsequent client requests to the gateway will now include the session in a cookie, which the gateway will recognize.
 For the cookie to be recognized, your site must be configured so that your app's API and the gateway appear on the same public host name and port.